dell/OpenManage-Enterprise/docs/API.md

 Script to get the list of virtual addresses in an Identity Pool

 #### Description
-This script exercises the OME REST API to get a list of virtual addresses in an Identity Pool.
+This script uses the OME REST API to get a list of virtual addresses in an Identity Pool.
 Will export to a CSV file called IdentityPoolUsage.csv in the current directory.
 For authentication X-Auth is used over Basic Authentication Note that the credentials entered are not stored to disk.